 Number: 6:240 Field Trips and Recreational Class Trips Summary: Field trips must have the Principal or designee prior approval and are permissible when the experience is part of the school curriculum or contributes to the District's educational objectives.

-Number: 6:250 Volunteers Summary: The Superintendent shall establish procedures for screening volunteers and other nonemployees who are visiting.
+Number: 6:250 Volunteers Summary: The Superintendent shall establish procedures for screening volunteers.
 Volunteers may be used for non-teaching duties under the supervision of a licensed teacher or district employee at all times.

 Number: 6:280 Grading and Promotion Summary: Students are promoted based on successful completion of the curriculum, attendance, and performances on standardized assessments.
 Classroom teachers are responsible for evaluating students and determining grades.

 Number: 6:290 Homework Summary: Homework is designed to further a student's educational development and is an application of a classroom experience.